TAG Heuer owns a unique niche in the watch industry.

 According to the Knight Frank Luxury Investment Index Q1 2017 [R], the average luxury watch appreciates at four percent over the course of a single year.
 That value is third only to cars and wine, which appreciate at six and 24 percent, respectively.
 Additionally, watches have the second-lowest price volatility for any investment over a ten year period, except for furniture.

 Holding on to a nice luxury watch for a decade will net an average appreciation of 65 percent.
 This rate is roughly on par with colored diamonds.
 It also represents a more than doubling in price over its five-year value, which comes in at 26 percent.

-Remember, the TAG Heuer sells more than Aquaracers.
+Remember, they sell more than Aquaracers.
 Some of the other popular mid range watches include the Formula 1, Autavia, Carrera, and Monaco.
 If you are looking for a combination of versatility and value, it is hard to go wrong with a model from the Formula 1 collection, but don’t forget to explore all this high-end brand has to offer.